SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

     - construct the correlation matrix: `python SparCC.py ./AUG_WT_all.txt -i 20 --cor_file=./cor_AUG_WT_all.out -a spearman`

-    - pseudo p-values were calculated via a bootstrap procedure with at least 100 shuffles(1000 is better depending on the computer processing capacity) to determine the significance of the correlationship
+    - pseudo p-values were calculated via a bootstrap procedure with at least 100 shuffles(1000 is strongly suggested but depending on the computer processing capacity) to determine the significance of the correlationship

     ```
     python MakeBootstraps.py ./AUG_WT_all.txt -n 100 -t permutation_#.txt -p ./pvals_WT_all/